Factual/drake/README.md

 You can use Drake from your Clojure REPL, via `drake.core/run-workflow`.
 Please see the [Drake on the REPL wiki page](https://github.com/Factual/drake/wiki/Drake-on-the-REPL) for more details.

+## Stuff outside this repo

+Thanks to [Lars Yencken](https://github.com/larsyencken), we now have [Vim syntax support](https://bitbucket.org/larsyencken/vim-drake-syntax) for Drake.

 ## License

 Source Copyright © 2012-2013 Factual, Inc.